Pheasant tail nymph variant

 G

-4. Stroke the tips of the church window fibres backward and downward to represent the legs of the nymph.
+1. Stroke the tips of the pheasant tail herl backward under the fly to represent the legs of the nymph.

-2. Build up a neat head, whip finish and trim the thread.
+2. Lock them in position with a couple of turns of thread and then build up a neat thread head, whip finish and trim the thread.

-3. Apply a coat of head cement along the top of the fly and the thread head.
+3. Apply a coat of head cement along the top of the thorax of the fly and the thread head.